 Saint James Major, part of an altarpiece

-Crivelli is noted for the linear intensity and sculptural hardness of his forms, seen here in the knobby toes and spiraling curls of hair.
-However, in this image of the saint, who originally would have been gazing at the Madonna and Child as part of a larger altarpiece, we also see a certain tenderness, in his pose, his gesture, and the tilt of his head.
+Crivelli is noted for the linear intensity and sculptural hardness of his forms, seen here in the knobby toes and the spiraling curls of hair.
+However, in this image of the saint, who would have originally been gazing at the Madonna and Child, we also see a certain tenderness, in his pose, his gesture, and the tilt of his head.

 Tempera and tooled gold on panel